| |

 The Claude Monet gardens in Giverny are the centre of attention for tourists visiting this historical house, but the Monet house is an colourful high light.
 The Impressionists home of Claude Monet is painted in bright colours which reflect the garden and is just as interesting and unique.

-AD | I have been compensated, or could be compensated, if you click on a link in this post via a cash payment, gift or something else of value for writing this post.
+I could be compensated, if you click on a link in this post via a cash payment, gift or something else of value for writing this post.
 See our full disclosure policy and privacy policy for more details.

 The Monet house is a journey of colour and light brightly painted and a historic look in to the life of Claude Monet and his family.
 If you are Visiting the Normandy area of France this would also be a fantastic place to visit.